w3c/wcag3/guidelines/groups/input-operation/input-operation/focus-from-pointer.md

 :::

 :::ednote
-Need to investigate the behaviour in other contexts, e.g. touch-screen with bluetooth keyboard.
+Need to investigate the behavior in other contexts, e.g. touch-screen with bluetooth keyboard.

 Methods & best practices
 * Mouse events are not added to non-interactive elements to prevent clicking for focus.